47degrees/arrow-architecture/deck/README.md

 ## Support Async/Non-Blocking Popular data types

-For example `Functor` allows us to transform the contents regardless of the concrete data type.
+Ex. `Functor` allows us to transform the contents regardless of the concrete data type.

 ```kotlin
 listOf(1).map { it + 1 }